The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/basic-guide.md

 * Determination

   * Increases damage dealt
-  * Sometimes used in 1 slot due to stat tiering
+  * Sometimes used in one slot due to stat tiering
 * Tenacity

   * Increases damage dealt and reduces damage taken